keithvassallomt/icloudbridge.app/docs-src/reminders.md

 ### Sync Configuration
 iCloudBridge can sync your reminders in two ways: Auto or Manual.

 In **Auto** mode, lists in Apple Reminders are automatically mapped to calendars in your destination location.
-For example, if your have a list called "Groceries" in Apple Reminders, it will be synced to a calendar called "Groceries" in your destination location.
+For example, if you have a list called "Groceries" in Apple Reminders, it will be synced to a calendar called "Groceries" in your destination location.
 If the calendar does not exist in the destination, it will be created.
 This is bidirectional - calendars in the destination which don't exist as lists in Apple Reminders will also be created.

 In **Manual** mode, you can specify exactly which lists in Apple Reminders map to which calendars in your destination location.
 This gives you more control over where your reminders are stored.
 You can also leave lists unmapped, and these will not be synced.